 The last consideration you need to make is the setup of such a device.
 Be warned, home weather stations are not easy to set up under any conditions.
 Here, you’re looking for the lesser of evils, a product that will be easier to set up than others.
 Often, weather stations don’t come with adequate instructions, or you may not understand the instructions at all.
 In most cases, however, you’ll be able to find a YouTube tutorial on setting up your chosen model, but, even then, you’ll have to spend some time studying the video and tinkering with the station.
 Of course, you may already know how to set up a station, but, if you don’t, you might want to call in professional help.

 After these few core considerations, there are some extra things you need to look out for.
 Firstly, you might want to look at the brand of your product.
 As always, a prominent and trusted brand will likely mean that the product they’re selling is a good one, but that shouldn’t stop you from looking into other products as well.
 Connectivity is always something to look out for, as it will allow you to get the data directly on your computer or smartphone.
 Lastly, check out the mounting options for your station, as it will show you where can you place it, and allow you to plan ahead and realise your options.

 And that’s about that when it comes to what you need to consider when buying a weather station.
 Now, it’s time to get on with the main reason you came here – the reviews.
-And here they are; reviews of 5 of the best home weather stations.
+And here they are; the best home weather station reviews.

 5 Top Home Weather Stations Reviewed